jak-ket/ml-for-healthcare/README.md

 ### Q1: Exploratory Data Analysis, Q2: Classical machine learning methods
 All code for this part can be found in `eda1.ipynb` and `classic_ml1.ipynb`.

-###  Q2: Representation Learning Model
-Our autoencoder model is defined in `models/encoder.py`.
-The training and evaluation is done in representation_learning.ipynb.

 ### Q3: Recurrent Neural Networks
 Code to train RNN with LSTM can be found in `rnn.ipynb` and `rnn.py` contains model class and training function.